 As it is, itʼs flabby, with tracks like Count To Six And Die (The Vacuum Of Infinite Space Encompassing) weigh down the obvious strong points like The Fight Song and Disposable Teens.
 You could almost chop the record clean in half and have one mean snarling black apocalyptic glam rock record.

 When Holy Wood was released in November 2000, sales were modest.
 Mechanical Animals had entered the Billboard album charts at No.1 before sales fell off sharply in comparison to its predecessor Antichrist Superstar.
 But Holy Wood crept in at an apologetic No.13, selling 117,000 in its first week of release.
 It finally went gold in 2003.
-With Antichrist Superstar selling triple platinum (three million units), it was therefore perceived as a commercial failure.
+With Antichrist Superstar platinum by that point (one million units), it was therefore perceived as a commercial failure.

 With the follow-up record, The Golden Age Of Grotesque, Manson appeared yet again to have completely reinvented himself and overhauled his concepts and themes.
 But had he?
 It was actually little different to Holy Wood, and some of the same themes – the fakeness of the media and its hunger for martyrs to feed it – were still there and are as apt as ever.
 Just as they are today.